maddogrvo/be.geekness.tado/README.md

 ## Configuration

 * Go to the Homey settings page for tado Heating.
 * Enter the same details that you use to access https://my.tado.com.
-This data is only saved locally on your Homey and only be used for secure communication with my.tado.com.
+This data is only saved locally on your Homey and will only be used for secure communication with my.tado.com.
 Nothing is shared with the developers or Athom.
 * Enter the "tado secret" (More info at settings).

 * Go to "Zones & Devices" and add as many "tado Heating zone" devices as you have in your account.